afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w3-notes.md

 - In this lesson, we will build on Dijkstra's algorithm by introducing a new potentially faster approach that we can use for our mission planning problem.
 - To do this, we'll leverage heuristics in our search, which will help us refine the search process to make it more efficient.
-- By the end of this video, you should understand the role of heuristics in graph search and identify which heuristics are valid for our mission planning problem and which are not.
+- By the end of this lesson, you should understand the role of heuristics in graph search and identify which heuristics are valid for our mission planning problem and which are not.
 - You should also be able to leverage heuristics in our graph search problem, by using the A* search algorithm, and recognize how to apply A* search to variance of the mission planning problem we've discussed so far.

 **Recall: Dijkistra's for Weighted Graph**